tgalal/inception/README.md

 # How it works

 - You bootstrap a new device configuration
-- Update the config, which is a JSON file, with all the changes you need
+- Update the bootstrapped config, which is a JSON file, with all the changes you need
 - inception will compile your config into an Android OTA update package
-- Install the update package on your tablet in recovery mode
+- Install the update package to your device in recovery mode
 - Or optionally let inception generate a cache partition img for your device, allowing you to deploy your update in bootloader/download mode

 Inception does not create a full system image or whole roms.
 It bundles only the required changes in an Android update package and generates an update script which applies those changes.
+This results in update packages that are substantially smaller than when flashing a whole ROM.

 # Quick start: